zyrouge/zyrouge.me/articles/raining-thoughts/hope-for-best-or-prepare-for-worst.md

 # Hoping for the best

-When a hope for the best, you only rely on a single possibility.
-For example, always expecting heads while tossing a coin.
+When you hope for the best, you only rely on a single outcome.
+It's like always expecting heads while tossing a coin.
 Not only that you are only "hoping" but not preparing for it.
 You will be devestated upon happening the worst.

 # Preparing for the worst